binarykitchen/videomail-client/README.md

 The included JS file `/dist/videomail-client.js` is already browserified and lies in the `dist` folder.

 With the `debug` option you see additional information in the console.
 This to enhance DX.
 If you remove `disableSubmit` then you will see a submit button to post the video and make it persistent.
+This requires a little more code, see examples directory.

 ## Options